Illumina/NirvanaDocumentation/docs/introduction/getting-started.md

 ### Docker

-Assuming you have the docker image in a zip file (e.g. Nirvana-v3.21.0-net6.0-docker.tar.gz), you may load it as follows
+Obtain the docker image in a zip file (e.g. Nirvana-v3.21.0-net6.0-docker.tar.gz), and load it as follows

 ```bash
 docker load < Nirvana-v3.21.0-net6.0-docker.tar.gz